shamilshamuh/Netflix_sql_project/README.md

 **Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

-**Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
-Count the number of items in each category.

-category t as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
-Count the number of items in each category.

 ## Findings and Conclusion